devenkhatri/aws-video-analyzer/README.md

 **Note**: Be sure to terminate all of the resources after you have completed this tutorial to ensure that you are not charged.

+### It uses https://github.com/robinmoisson/staticrypt for password protecting pages

+### Add 'STATICRYPT_PASSWORD' environment variable with actual password to protect the pages

 ## Prerequisites

 To build this cross-service example, you need the following: